SirByronic/ginbox-client/README.md

-# The Gmail Inbox App Client in Angular - Hidden Founders Test Project
+# The Gmail Inbox App Client in Angular

 Using Angular JS to build the Gmail Inbox App Client